Installation of the Yang di-Pertuan Agong: Oath of Installation and acclamation

-After the Yang di-Pertuan Agong reads the oath and then returns it to the Grand Chamberlain and later to the Ceremonial Chief, and the music is then halted by the conductor of Nobat upon the return of the Oath to the gold tray where it was placed beforehand, the Grand Chamberlain then leads the crowd in the threefold acclamation of Daulat Tuanku!
+After the King reads the installation oath and then returns it to the Grand Chamberlain and later to the Ceremonial Chief, and the music is then halted by the conductor of Nobat upon the return of the Oath booklet to the gold tray where it was placed beforehand, at this point in the ceremony he then leads the crowd in the threefold acclamation of Daulat Tuanku!
 (Long Live the King!), in which they respond with the same words.

 It is then followed with the playing of the National Anthem by a selected military band from either of the three services of the Malaysian Armed Forces that is accompanied by the Royal Artillery Regiment's 21-gun Royal Salute in honour of the newly enthroned Sovereign.
 By then, the crowd remains standing up in respect of the National Anthem being played by the band.

 When the music ends, the Installation Oath is returned by the Ceremonial Chief to the table, and everyone returns to their seats.

 Congratulatory address by the Prime Minister

-After the playing of the National Anthem and everyone goes back into their seats, the Yang di-Pertuan Agong is then asked by the Grand Chamberlain to consent to the Prime Minister's congratulatory speech, and he approves it.
+After the playing of the National Anthem and everyone goes back into their seats, the King is then asked by the Grand Chamberlain to consent to the Prime Minister's congratulatory speech, and he approves it.
 The speech is then read by the Prime Minister, with the paper, earlier received by the Ceremonial Chief, being returned to him in the end of it.
-The speech also contains a promise of unreserved allegiance to the Yang and consort on behalf of all Malaysians.
+The speech also contains a promise of unreserved allegiance to the King and consort on behalf of all Malaysians.